phlogisticfugu/squirt/README.md

   (e.g. a Logger and a Doctrine DBALConnection), squirt service extensions and config file inclusion let you keep that configuration in one place, instead of scattering it around the codebase.
   Configurations also cascade, permitting the setting of defaults at multiple levels.
-* Uses "simple" PHP.
-No annotations, no YAML/XML, no reflection.
-Squirt config files are PHP files, so your IDE can already handle them, and opcode caches already optimize them.
+* Designed with performance in mind.
+Squirt config files are written in PHP, so PHP opcode caches already optimize them.
+Squirt also supports Doctrine caches on the entire configuration (making use of the fact that configuration is pure data, with no code).
-  One can even use squirt-compatible classes without using squirt configurations/service builders, so that your squirt-compatible library can be used in frameworks that don't use squirt.
-* Highly compatible.
-If you use external libraries (and you should), but those libraries don't support squirt, it is very easy to write a wrapper class to add squirt support.
+* Designed for compatibility.
+If you use external libraries (and you should), it is very easy to write a wrapper class to add squirt support.
+  One can even use squirt-compatible classes without the squirt service builder;
+  so a squirt-compatible class can be used in frameworks that don't use squirt.

 Basic Example
 -------------

-app_config.php - squirt config file
+*app_config.php* - squirt config file

     return array(
         'services' => array(